 UK Stocks-Factors to watch on March 6

-March 6 - Britain's FTSE 100 .FTSE index is seen opening down 114 point on Friday, according to financial bookmakers.
+March 6 - Britain's FTSE 100 .FTSE index is seen opening 114 point lower on Friday, according to financial bookmakers, with futures FFIc1 down 1.8% ahead of the cash market open.

+* AVIVA: British insurer Aviva AV.L said it would pull out completely from Indonesia by selling its entire stake in joint venture PT Astra Aviva Life to its partner in the operation.

+* ASTRAZENECA: AstraZeneca Plc AZN.L said its combination treatment for a form of bladder cancer failed to meet the main goal of improving overall survival in patients in a late-stage study.

 * VIRGIN MEDIA: Virgin Media, owned by Liberty Global LBTYA.O, on Thursday reported a breach that allowed unauthorised access to the cable company's database that contained personal information of about 900,000 customers.

-* BREXIT: Britain's government has spent at least 4.4 billion pounds ($5.6 billion) of taxpayers' money on preparations to leave the European Union, the public spending watchdog said on Friday, in the first detailed estimate of the cost of Brexit.
+* BREXIT: Britain's government has spent at least 4.4 billion pounds ($5.6 billion) of taxpayers' money on preparations to leave the European Union, the public spending watchdog said, in the first detailed estimate of the cost of Brexit.

 * COVID-19: Health authorities in Ireland reported the first community transmission of coronavirus not associated with travel from an affected area of Italy on Thursday as the number of cases rose to 13 from six a day earlier.

-* UK EMPLOYERS: British employers' demand for staff accelerated in February, with a job vacancy index seeing the biggest monthly jump in more than six years, a survey of recruiters showed on Friday.
+* UK EMPLOYERS: British employers' demand for staff accelerated in February, with a job vacancy index seeing the biggest monthly jump in more than six years, a survey of recruiters showed.

 * The UK blue-chip index .FTSE closed down 1.6% on Thursday with investors spooked by concerns over global economic growth as more businesses were bruised by the coronavirus outbreak.